Watershed Planning History

 - Ecology then adopts submitted watershed plans by the deadlines set by legislation or moves into rulemaking.

 CELP continues to monitor plans and provide comments.
-We will ensure that Ecology’s rulemaking meets the requirements of the Streamflow Restoration Act and adequately protects river and stream flows.
-We will also work to get water projects funded in each round of funding from Ecology.
+We will ensure that Ecology’s rulemaking meets the requirements of the Streamflow Restoration Act and adequately protects river and stream flows and that water projects are funded.